mguptaphd/Twitter-Hate-Classification-Project/README.md

 - Text Vectorization Methods - Bag of Words, Tfidf, and N-grams
 - Word embeddings using a trained Word2Vec model, as well as pre-trained [GLoVe](https://nlp.stanford.edu/projects/glove/) embeddings

+## Training Classifiers:

+Based on trends in this area of research, I chose to compare the performance of six classifiers (Multinomial Naive Bayes, Support Vector Machine, Logistic Regression, Random Forest, AdaBoost and XGBooster) for the purposes of this project.

 Attempts were made to improve precision and recall metrics for each of the classifiers by correcting for class imbalances and conducting grid searches or randomized searches to fine-tune the hyperparameters,